 Dr John Jorgensen is an internationally renowned specialist in Chinese, Japanese and Korean Chan Buddhism.
-He is affiliated with the Centre through his appointment as Senior Research Associate on two current ARC Discovery Projects (DP130100565 The Buddhist Roots of Neo-Confucian Philosophy; DP160100671 The Awakening of Faith and New Confucian Philosophy) and is Co-Director of a Chiang Ching-kuo Foundation for International Scholarly Exchange Research Grant (Exegesis of the Awakening of Faith).
+He is affiliated with the Centre through his appointment as Senior Research Associate on ARC Discovery Project DP160100671 The Awakening of Faith and New Confucian Philosophy).

 Dr Corey Bell is affiliated with the Centre through his role as Research Assistant on the ARC Discovery Project, The Buddhist Roots of Neo-Confucian Philosophy.
 He holds a Master's degree in Buddhist Studies from the University of Hong Kong and PhD from the University of Melbourne.
 His main research interests are late Ming/early Qing Lingnan Buddhist intellectual history, Buddhist literary theory, and religio-moral discourse in East Asian popular culture.